leodip/pdf-tucano/README.md

 # pdf-tucano

-A standalone PDF-to-Markdown microservice for converting uploaded documents into Markdown.
+A standalone PDF-to-Markdown microservice for converting PDF documents into Markdown.
 Upload a PDF, poll for status, and retrieve Markdown output once conversion completes.
 Jobs are persisted in PostgreSQL and PDFs are stored on disk, while conversion relies on OpenRouter for OCR/LLM transcription.

 ## Features